QCrBox/QCrBox/docs/how_to_guides/set_up_a_dev_environment.md

 - Docker / Docker Compose
 - WSL2 (Windows Subsystem for Linux 2) - _only required for Windows_

-Then run the following command to download the setup script and install QCrBox.
+Then run the following command to download the setup script to install QCrBox in the current folder.
 ```bash
 $ bash <(curl -fsSL https://raw.githubusercontent.com/QCrBox/QCrBox/dev/scripts/qcrbox_setup.sh)
 ```